The-Stem-Academy/Self-Balancing-Robot/README.md

 ## PID Tuning

-This part of the build is the most tedious and annoying part, it can take days, but before you start it is worth finding the robots equalibrium point (where it balances without any assistance) and putting that value in the "Setpoint" option.
+This part of the build is the most tedious and annoying part, it can take days, but before you start it is worth finding the robot's equilibrium point (where it balances without any assistance) and putting that value in the "Setpoint" option.
-This probably isn't necessary unless your cg is way off the center.
+This probably isn't necessary unless your CG (centre of gravity) is way off the centre.

 ---